USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-26-Geospatial-Workshop-2.md

     Click *Launch*.
 The screen will update to the *Interactive Sessions* page.
 When your Jupyter session is ready, the top card will update from *Queued* to *Running* and a *Connect to Jupyter* button will appear.
 Click *Connect to Jupyter*.

-1. **Start session and select kernel:** Once you are in JupyterLab, navigate to `my_geoworkshop/session_2-spatial_modeling_ml/` in the left navigation pane, and open the `spatial_modeling_ml` notebook by double-clicking.
+1. **Start session and select kernel:** Once you are in JupyterLab, navigate to `my_geoworkshop/session_2-spatial_modeling_ml/` in the left navigation pane, and open the `spatial_modeling_ml.ipynb` notebook by double-clicking.
 Then, select your kernel by clicking on *Kernel > Change kernel...* within the top navigation menu of the Jupyter window.
 A pop-up will appear with a dropdown menu containing the `grwg_workshop` kernel we made above.
 Click on the `grwg_workshop` kernel and click the *Select* button.

+1. Follow along during the tutorial session!

 <br>